Evap6/Evap6/README.md

 ## Publications :page_with_curl:

-- **On the Effectiveness of 3D Vision Transformers in Assessing Prostate Cancer Aggressiveness**, MEDXF, ICIAP 2021, 2022. **In press**.
+- [**On the Effectiveness of 3D Vision Transformers for the Prediction of Prostate Cancer Aggressiveness**](https://doi.org/10.1007/978-3-031-13324-4_27), Image Analysis and Processing.
+ICIAP 2022 Workshops, ICIAP 2022, 2022.
 - [**Machine and Deep Learning Prediction Of Prostate Cancer Aggressiveness Using Multiparametric MRI**](https://doi.org/10.3389/fonc.2021.802964), Frontiers in Oncology, 2022.
 - [**Technical report on the development and interpretation of convolutional neural networks for the classification of multiparametric MRI images on unbalanced datasets.
 Case study: prostate cancer**](https://openportal.isti.cnr.it/doc?id=people______::b7be12271746a16b390c701d7fdb5403), ISTI - CNR Technical Report, 2021.
 ID 447265.